Constance Brewer, Editor

 Kathleen Cassen Mickelson, Editor

 Kathleen Cassen Mickelson would rather write anything other than her own bio, but understands that readers expect this sort of thing.
 So, here is why it’s reasonable for her to be an editor at Gyroscope Review: She has varied slush reader experience (Every Day Poets, Mid-List Press, Fine Linen Magazine), editorial experience (Every Day Poets, Fine Linen Magazine), and has been published in more than one place (Boston Literary Magazine, Every Day Poets, Flash Fiction Chronicles, The Linnet’s Wings, Postcard Poems and Prose, Saturday Night Reader, and others).
-She reads all kinds of stuff, including the comics, and likes poetry by Robert Bly, Diane DiPrima, Maxine Kumin, Jim Moore, Naomi Shihab Nye, Mary Oliver, and Gary Snyder among others.
-Kathleen earned her MFA in creative writing (Hamline University, St. Paul, Minnesota) and she had fun getting it because, damn it, writing should be fun.
-It’s the revision that’s a ton of work.
+She reads all kinds of stuff, including the comics and crime novels, and likes poetry by Amiri Baraka, Robert Bly, Diane DiPrima, Maxine Kumin, Jim Moore, Naomi Shihab Nye, Mary Oliver, Gary Snyder, and Ocean Vuong among others.
+Kathleen earned her MFA in creative writing at Hamline University, St. Paul, Minnesota.

-Poetry submissions that rhyme and bemoan lost love are least likely to get Kathleen’s vote.
+Poetry submissions that rhyme, bemoan lost love, or give up a righteous rant with no breathing space are least likely to get Kathleen’s vote.
 Her favorite submissions are lean, unpretentious examinations of daily living that pull readers into a surprising place through strong images and active language.

 © 2017 Gyroscope Review All Rights Reserved